lopezdsr/sql-query/security.md

 ### Setting up custom secrets in Key Protect
 {: #kpsetup}
 {{site.data.keyword.keymanagementservicefull}} is the recommended mechanism for storing and manage any secrets in {{site.data.keyword.Bluemix_notm}}.
-It also provides an option for you to upload custom secrets, which it then manages for you. {{site.data.keyword.keymanagementserviceshort}} ensures that only those users and services to whom you have explicitly granted access privileges are able to access and use secrets.
-The SQL query service uses {{site.data.keyword.keymanagementserviceshort}} as its secure and trusted credential broker for custom secrets used for custom data resources as the following diagram shows.
+It also provides an option for you to upload custom secrets and manages them for you: {{site.data.keyword.keymanagementserviceshort}} ensures that only those users and services to whom you have explicitly granted access are able to access and use secrets. {{site.data.keyword.sqlquery_short}} uses {{site.data.keyword.keymanagementserviceshort}} as its secure and trusted credential broker for custom secrets used for custom data resources as the following diagram shows.

 ![Secure Credential Passing in SQL Query](accesssecrets.png)